michaelos02/public_tabulator/README.md

 The main settings for the app are in the "nsProps" file.
 Open it and it is pretty self explanaotry.

+Note that you can embed WebApps in Google sites.
+Here is a link about how to do that: https://developers.google.com/apps-script/guides/web#embedding_a_web_app_in_new_sites

 Have fun with this code!
 Maybe it will save you some time searching for the right solution!

 Feel free to contact me if you have any questions.